zachtjones/Java-Compiler/README.md

 ## Introduction
 This program is written in Java, with the use of JavaCC as the parser.
-So far, only the syntax of the language is checked.
+So far, only the syntax of the language is checked, and the tree is generated.

 ## Usage
 1. ```make```